NSSAC/PatchSim/README.md

 The description of the model and a software manual can be found inside the doc/ folder.

+## Dependencies

+PatchSim is compatible with both Python 2 and 3.
+It requires numpy and pandas.

 ## Testing

 Please use the different test*.py scripts to test the different functionalities of PatchSim.
 For more details on these features please check the software manual.